Martin J. Ball

-Martin J. Ball is Honorary Professor in Linguistics at Bangor University in Wales.
+Martin J. Ball FRCSLT FRSA FLSW is Honorary Professor in Linguistics at Bangor University in Wales.
 Until August 2017 he was Professor of Speech-Language Pathology (Clinical Linguistics and Phonetics) at Linköping University in Sweden.
-He holds dual UK-US citizenship.
+He holds joint Irish-UK-US citizenship.
 As of June 2019 he lives in Cork, Ireland.

 Early life

 Martin J. Ball was born in Tywyn, Merionethshire, and lived in Llwyngwril until his family moved to England in the mid-1950s.
 He has one sibling, an older sister, Mary.

 Education

 He attended Exeter School from 1963 to 1970.
 From 1970 to 1973 he was an undergraduate at the University College of North Wales (now Bangor University), obtaining a B.A.
 (Hons) in English and Linguistics.
 In 1976 he was awarded an M.A. in Phonetics and Linguistics from Essex University.
 In 1981 he received a certificate in Welsh as a second language from the University of Wales.
 He was an external doctoral student at University College Cardiff (now Cardiff University) from 1980 to 1984, and was awarded a PhD in 1985.
 In 2015 he was awarded the higher doctorate of D.Litt. by Bangor University for a thesis by publications in the area of clinical linguistics.